Fixing my Home Broadband connection

 - Unplug your router from the power supply

-- Disconnect anything that's connected to the phone socket
+- Make sure nothing’s connected to the phone socket

-- Carefully unscrew the two screws found on the bottom half of the faceplate
+- Unscrew the two screws on the bottom half of the socket

 - Remove the face from the bottom half of the socket.
 Be careful not to move any wires

 - The BT test socket is behind the faceplate - plug the broadband filter into the test socket